Superego (podcast): History

 Season 4 began on September 1, 2014 after a 15-month hiatus.

 On August 17, 2015 it was announced that Superego would be doing a show titled Superego: Forgotten Classics that would be part of the premium subscription to the new Earwolf Howl app.
 On March 2, 2016, Howl.fm posted the first three Superego seasons and extra material including commentary and live performances, with copyrighted music edited out and replaced by new tracks composed by James Bladon.
 The website stated that the enhanced episodes would be posted later.

 Superego formally ended on March 4, 2016 with episode 4:6, though according to the group special episodes will continue to be released in the future.
 The group held a 10th Anniversary show on March 5, 2016 at Largo at the Coronet to celebrate the show's history and ending.

 In July 2018, it was announced that Superego would return for a season 5.

+In 2018 and 2019, two short, 4 episode seasons were released.